 Unless the contrary intention appears in this Schedule, the provisions of this Schedule are additional to and do not prejudice or affect the application of the Interpretation Act 1984 Part V.

+10 The amendments in the Public Sector Reform Act 2010 s.
+68 and 70 to amend the Public Sector Management Act 1994 s.
+79(6) and 99 are not included as those sections were deleted by the Public Sector Reform Act 2010 s.
+55(3) and 57 respectively.